Adobe Premiere Pro vs Apple Final Cut Pro

 Traditionally FCP has been more popular amongst professional editors, although this can also be attributed to the popularity of Mac vs Windows in the same market.
 For a number of years Premiere was only available on the PC and FCP only available on the Mac.
 From version CS5 Premiere Pro was again available for the Macintosh.

-It is often said that FCP is more stable and/or faster than Premiere, but this may have been more a reflection on the operating system than the software, dating back to the days when Windows was noticably less stable than Mac.
-In my experience Premiere is very stable on a well-configured Windows system.
+It is often said that FCP is more stable and/or faster than Premiere, but this may have been more a reflection on the operating system than the software, dating back to the days when Windows was noticeably less stable than Mac.
+In my experience Premiere has been very stable on Windows systems since at least Windows XP.

 Both Premiere and FCP are standalone video editing applications, and both are available as part of larger software bundles.
 The bundles are highly recommended in both cases, giving you much more power and flexibility over things like audio, graphics, etc.

-The practical differences between Premiere and FPC are minor.
-It's also worth noting that when one application has a feature the other lacks, the gap is often closed in the next round of releases.
-Don't base your decision on a feature of one product unless you are sure it isn't going to be introduced or upgraded by the other product in the near future.
+Other than that, the practical differences between Premiere and FPC were relatively minor up until the release of Final Cut X in 2011.
+It's also worth noting that when one application had a feature the other lacked, the gap was often closed in the next round of releases.
+So as a general rule, don't base your decision on a feature of one product unless you are sure it isn't going to be introduced or upgraded by the other product in the near future.

 Summary